laravel-enso/documentation/docs/guide/developing-with-enso.md

 In time, we've transitioned to this style as it matches our beliefs and is also a style recommended by Taylor Otwell.
 You may read more [here](https://laraveldaily.com/taylor-otwell-thin-controllers-fat-models-approach/)

-## Building CRUD files
+## Building CRUD files aka Build a CRUD structure in under 7 minutes

-No matter how complex the application ends up, you'll still have the need to have some CRUD pages.
+No matter how complex the application ends up, you'll still need some CRUD pages.

 Because of the modularity of Enso, when creating such pages, there are several packages